 July 2002: Bond ETFs Debut

-Bond ETFs have become tremendously popular in recent years, so it may be hard to believe that these products were born only a decade ago. iShares launched its first four bond ETFs — IEF, LQD, SHY, and TLT — in the summer of 2002.
+Bond ETFs have become tremendously popular in the late 2000s and the early 2010s, so it may be hard to believe that these products were born only a decade ago. iShares launched its first four bond ETFs — IEF, LQD, SHY, and TLT — in the summer of 2002.

-LQD remains the largest bond ETF to this day, with about $24 billion in assets.
-TIP, which launched in December 2003, comes in second with about $23 billion.
+LQD remains the second largest bond ETF to this day, with about $18 billion in assets.
+BND, which launched in April 2007, comes in first with about $20 billion in assets.